 Internal communication is a company’s most valuable tool, and their employees are their most valuable asset – so it stands to reason that companies would want to capitalize on having effective communications with their employees.
-This means recognizing and delivering value to your employees – and your company intranet is one tool that can help empower those employee communications.
+This means recognizing and delivering value to your employees – and your company intranet is one tool that can help empower better employee communications and engagement.

 Studies show that companies described as “highly effective communicators” with their employees achieved 47% higher returns for their stakeholders.